admittedcarton22/Splunk-SOC-Lab/spl_queries/01_detect_powershell.md

 ## Result

-This query returns PowerShell execution events collected by Sysmon and forwarded to Splunk.
+Displays PowerShell execution events collected by Sysmon and indexed in Splunk.
+These events can be used to investigate PowerShell activity on the system.

 ## Screenshot